-Figure 3531 LoRa interferer
+Figure 35 LPWAN-CSS interferer

 Conclusion: once more, inside the receiver’s bandwidth the maximum tolerable interference level is identical to FSK or CW modulated interferers (-106 to -109.5dBm).
-It is worth noting that the interference tolerance does not vary with the LoRa chirp rate used.
+It is worth noting that the interference tolerance does not vary with the LPWAN-CSS chirp rate used.

-Outside the victim’s receiver bandwidth we can notice a difference between the two LoRa modulated interferers.
+Outside the victim’s receiver bandwidth we can notice a difference between the two LPWAN-CSS modulated interferers.
 The lowest data rate interferer (SF12) corresponding to the slowest chirping modulation is better tolerated by the victim receiver’s at +/-300kHz offset.
-This is because the amount of energy spilled by the LoRa modulator outside the 6dB modulation bandwith (the 125kHz modulation bandwidth) increases with the data rate.
+This is because the amount of energy spilled by the LPWAN-CSS modulator outside the 6dB modulation bandwidth (the 125kHz modulation bandwidth) increases with the data rate.
 The SF7 modulated interferer as a higher energy content at 200kHz offset and therefore “leaks” inside the victim’s receiver bandwidth.
 The SF12 modulated interferer nearly looks like a CW tone for the victim’s receiver at 300kHz offset.
-Whereas the impact of the SF7 modulated one is more comparable to the 100kbit/sec GFSK modulated interferer previously measured.
+Whereas the impact of the SF7 modulated one is more comparable to the 100kbit/s GFSK modulated interferer previously measured.

-The reason why the LoRa modulation with spreading factor 7 (SF7) has a higher energy content outside the 200 kHz offset is that the change in the frequency occurs at a higher speed with respect to the case with spreading factor 12 (SF12): the sweep in the first case (SF7) occurs in 1 ms while in the second case (SF12) occurs in 32 ms and, furthermore, there are significant signal changes every 1 ms instead o 32 ms. That’s why the LoRa modulation with spreading factor 12 (SF12) looks more like a continuous wave for the victim receiver.
+The reason why the LPWAN-CSS modulation with spreading factor 7 (SF7) has a higher energy content outside the 200 kHz offset is that the change in the frequency occurs at a higher speed with respect to the case with spreading factor 12 (SF12): the sweep in the first case (SF7) occurs in 1 ms while in the second case (SF12) occurs in 32 ms and, furthermore, there are significant signal changes every 1 ms instead o 32 ms. That’s why the LPWAN-CSS modulation with spreading factor 12 (SF12) looks more like a continuous wave for the victim receiver.

 Annex D: An example of interference measurement with a single LPWAN CSS link and a single periodic pulsed CW interferer